 Every student who is interested in Political Science & Government has to take a look at University of North Carolina at Chapel Hill.
 Political science graduates from University of North Carolina at Chapel Hill receive an earnings boost of about 20.9% over the typical income of political science & government majors.
 This school is one of the largest schools in North Carolina.

 University of Virginia - Main Campus is one of the finest schools in the country for Political Science & Government.
 In addition to its bachelor's programs, University of Virginia - Main Campus offers graduate degrees in Political Science.
-The neighborhood of Charlottesville, Virginia, is satisfactory for learners who favor a less busy, suburban place.
+Want a large student body?
+This college has over 20,000 students on campus.

 It's hard to find a better school than College of William and Mary if you wish to pursue Political Science & Government as a major.
-Political science students from College of William and Mary get a earnings boost of around 27.4% over the typical income of political science & government majors.
+After graduating, political science students typically make an average of $41,518 in the first five years of their career.
 The location of Williamsburg, Virginia, is nice for students who favor a more tranquil, suburban spot.